History of Bill Maher in Timeline

 2014: "Flip a District" Contest

-In the lead-up to the 2014 midterm elections, Maher conducted a "Flip a District" contest on his HBO show, ultimately selecting Republican Representative John Kline to oust from office, but failing to prevent his reelection.
+In the lead-up to the 2014 midterm elections, Maher conducted a "Flip a District" contest on his HBO show, aiming to remove a "terrible, entrenched" member of Congress from office, ultimately selecting Republican Representative John Kline from Minnesota's 2nd congressional district.

 November 2015: Opposition to Accepting Syrian Refugees

-In November 2015, Bill Maher expressed opposition to the United States accepting Syrian refugees, citing concerns about conflicting values and potential threats.
+In November 2015, Bill Maher expressed opposition to the United States accepting Syrian refugees, arguing that they have different values at odds with American values, citing cases in the UK where Muslim immigrants had carried out female genital mutilation and honor killings.

 In 2015, Bill Maher called on then President Barack Obama to pardon people incarcerated for marijuana offenses.